guglielmocamporese/epic-kitchens-dataset-pytorch/readme.md

 # EPIC-Kitchens PyTorch Dataset

 A PyTorch dataset that reads the EPIC-Kitchens-55 and the EPIC-Kitchens-100.
-In particular, it handles frames and features from RULSTM for both the *action recignition* and the *action anticipation* tasks.
+In particular, it handles frames and features from RULSTM for both the *action recognition* and the *action anticipation* tasks.

 # Simple Usage Example